rdfostrich/article-jws2018-ostrich/content/evaluation.md

     for VM, DM and VQ

 {:.todo}
-appendix: (each plot contains results for 7 storage approaches)
+appendix: (each plot contains results for 7 storage approaches, one plot for low and one for high cardinality)
     BEAR-A:
         VM: (10 versions)
             S??, ?P?, ??O, SP?, ?PO, S?O, SPO